Newlie2/MechaCar_Statistical_Analysis/README.md

 1 Lot1                 1500       1500    0.980  0.990
 2 Lot2                 1500.
 1500    7.47   2.73
 3 Lot3                 1496.
 1498.
 170. 13.0

+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch (PSI).
+By examining the total_summary dataframe, we can determine whether the current manufacturing data will satisfy the design specifications.

-Part 3: T-Tests on Suspension Coils
+## Part 3: T-Tests on Suspension Coils

  t_test_all_lots